Louisiana debates murder charge for women who get abortions

 McCormick disagrees, saying a woman who has an abortion should be in the same legal position as a woman who takes the life of a child after birth.
 “When I give equal protection to the unborn, that’s the possibility,” he said in a Wednesday evening phone interview.

 McCormick’s bill has come under high scrutiny in light of last week’s leak of a draft of a U.S. Supreme Court opinion indicating the high court is preparing to overturn decisions upholding a constitutional right to abortion.

-But it was introduced in March, on the legal theory that it could end abortion regardless of what any court does.
+There’s no indication yet that lawmakers in other states are taking up similar legislation.
+In Idaho, Republican state Rep. Heather Scott has proposed prosecuting women who get abortions, but a committee chairman said Friday he would not allow it.
+“There are still reasonable people in the Legislature who are going to ensure that extreme bills like that are not going to get a hearing,” Rep. Brent Crane said.

+“In my committee, I’m not going to hear that bill that puts a woman on trial for murder.
+If you’ll take that portion of the bill out, if you’ll put the doctor on trial for murder, which trues up exactly with what we already have in Idaho statutes, then we can talk about having a hearing on your bill,” Crane said on Idaho Public Television.

 In addition to rewriting homicide statutes to include abortion, it declares that any federal law, regulation or court ruling that allows abortion is void and that any judge who blocks enforcement of the bill’s provisions could be impeached.

 Members of the committee that advanced the bill last week expressed doubt about its constitutionality.
-Edwards called it “patently unconstitutional” on Wednesday.
+Edwards called it “patently unconstitutional.”

 Edwards joined critics of the bill saying it criminalizes some types of contraception and parts of the in vitro fertilization process.
-McCormick on Thursday said forms of contraception that don’t destroy a fertilized egg are not affected by the law.
-And he disputes that the contention by Edwards and others that the bill would criminalize some aspects of in vitro fertilization, pointing to state law that already grants rights to an “in vitro fertilized human ovum.”
+McCormick on Thursday said forms of contraception that don’t destroy a fertilized egg would not be affected.
+And he disputes that the bill would newly criminalize some aspects of in vitro fertilization, pointing to state law that already grants rights to an “in vitro fertilized human ovum.”

-Anti-abortion legislation usually passes easily in Louisiana’s Legislature but emphatic opposition to the bill from some anti-abortion stalwarts could bolster attempts to derail the measure or heavily amend it.
+Anti-abortion legislation usually passes easily in Louisiana’s Legislature but the emphatic opposition from some anti-abortion stalwarts could bolster attempts to derail the measure or heavily amend it.

 Louisiana already has laws on the books criminalizing abortion, including a “trigger law” ensuring that it will be a crime if the Supreme Court reverses the Roe vs. Wade, the 1973 ruling establishing abortion rights.
 The statutes appear to exempt women from prosecution, although some abortion rights advocates have suggested they need tightening.